 Seeking to replace an existing gas water heater currently in use at their owner-occupied residential dwelling with a HPWH

-The new HPWH must have an Energy Factor of 2.8 or higher.
+The new HPWH must be Energy Star certified and have an Energy Factor of 2.8 or higher.
 Click here for a list of Energy Star certified HPHW.

 As part of this pilot and for a limited time, CPAU offers rebates of $1,200 for HPWH units with storage of up to 79 gallons and $1,500 for HPWH units with storage of 80 gallons.
-For more information or questions, please contact Utility Program Services at (650) 329-2241 or firstname.lastname@example.org.
+For more information or questions, please contact the Home Efficiency Genie at (650) 713-3411 or firstname.lastname@example.org

 Costs and Benefits of a Heat Pump Water Heater There are many costs and benefits, both monetary and non-monetary, to replacing a natural gas water heater with a HPWH.
 Upfront costs typically include the HPWH unit, tax, installation permit, installation labor, and electrical work to run a 240 volt outlet near the water heater location.
 On an ongoing basis, you will realize savings on your natural gas bill, but additional costs on your electric bill, given the change in fuel type.
 Over the lifetime of the water heater, given Palo Alto's carbon neutral electricity supply, switching to a heat pump water heater will also result in greenhouse gas (GHG) emissions savings.
 Below is a summary of estimated costs and benefits for an average customer.